Potential Financial Steps for T-Mobile Employees in January

 A few years ago, T-Mobile enabled employees to contribute to an after-tax 401(k) and take in-service distributions.
 That opened up the Mega Roth to employees.

-However - if done right - they’re never taxed again!
-That is, they may avoid taxes as the investments grow and be withdrawn tax-free if criteria are met.
+However those funds may never be taxed again!
+They may avoid taxes as the investments grow and be withdrawn tax-free if criteria are met.

-This is especially helpful for estate planning, as it avoids forcing an heir to pay an unpaid income tax bill.
+This is especially helpful for estate planning, as it avoids forcing heirs to pay an unpaid income tax bill.

-It’s such a good deal that high earners aren’t allowed to contribute to a Roth Individual Retirement Arrangement (IRA) directly.
+It’s such a good deal that high earners aren’t allowed to contribute directly to a Roth Individual Retirement Arrangement (IRA).
 That’s why a Mega Roth is sometimes called a Mega Backdoor Roth.

 The primary costs of a Mega Roth are: